StarRocks/starrocks/docs/administration/Cluster_administration.md

     ps aux | grep broker
     ```

-5. Repeat the above procedures to roll back other Broker nodes.
+5. Repeat the above procedures to downgrade other Broker nodes.

 ### Usage notes for grayscale upgrade from StarRocks 2.0 to StarRocks 2.1